Appeal a parking ticket

 Some of these reasons are:

-• the reminder notice was sent to the wrong address.
-(You will need to include proof that you have updated the Motor Vehicle Register)
+• the reminder notice was sent to the wrong address. (you will need to include proof that you have updated the Motor Vehicle Register)

 • NZ Post has confirmed a mail delivery problem